0xflux/0xflux.github.io/implant/index.md

 # Implant

 The implant represents the base building block of the Wyrm C2 from an 'actions on objective' perspective.
-The base implant comes in several flavours -
+The base implant comes in several (Windows) flavours -

 - Exe
 - DLL